imcf/auto-tx/README.md

 ## Installation

-Currently the service has to be installed *manually* using the `InstallUtil.exe` tool coming with the .NET framework.
+Currently the service doesn't have a *conventional* installer but rather has to be registered using the `InstallUtil.exe` tool coming with the .NET framework.
 A PowerShell script to help with the installation is provided with each AutoTx package.
 To use the script, follow these steps:

 - Log on to the computer using an account with adminstrative privileges.
 - Edit the `ScriptsConfig.ps1` settings file, adjust the values according to